Potassium: benefits, dosage, contraindications

 ✪✪✪✪✪

-In a cross-sectional study involving 994 healthy premenopausal women aged 45 to 49 years, the bone mineral density of the lumbar spine and femoral neck increased with higher potassium intake.
-A study involving 62 healthy women aged 45 to 55 years showed that a high potassium intake was associated not only with higher bone mass but also with lower excretion of pyridinoline and deoxypyridinoline.
-[9](https://www.bmj.com/content/323/7311/497#ref-9) The administration of potassium bicarbonate to 18 postmenopausal women for 18 days reduced urinary excretion of calcium and hydroxyproline and increased serum osteocalcin concentration, indicating reduced bone resorption and increased bone formation rate.
+In a cross-sectional study of 994 healthy premenopausal women aged 45 to 49 years, lumbar spine and femoral neck bone mineral density increased with higher potassium intake.
+A study of 62 healthy women aged 45 to 55 years found that a high potassium intake was associated not only with higher bone mass but also with lower excretion of pyridinoline and deoxypyridinoline.
+[9](https ://www.bmj.com/content/323/7311/497#ref-9) Administration of potassium bicarbonate to 18 postmenopausal women for 18 days reduced urinary excretion of calcium and hydroxyproline and increased serum osteocalcin concentration, indicating a reduction in bone resorption and an increase in bone formation rate.

 Posologie